 Day 6-7: Great Ocean Road

-On any trip to Melbourne that has time for it, the Great Ocean Road is an absolute must.
+The Great Ocean Road is an absolute must add to any Melbourne itinerary.
 You’ll be heading well beyond the city limits of Melbourne with this trip, but as it’s one of Australia’s most iconic destinations, it’s worth it.
 Now, it’s possible to do just a day trip to the Great Ocean Road, but it’s best to do an overnight trip as there really is so much to see.

 Driving out of Melbourne and through Geelong, it’s not until you reach the town of Torquay that you finally meet the Great Ocean Road.
 Don’t get too excited though and pass right through Torquay as it’s a nice little town which oozes the surf lifestyle.
 Head down to Jan Juc Beach for your first proper look at the ocean before skipping along to the world famous surfing spot, Bell’s Beach.

 As you continue along, now driving down the Great Ocean Road with the coast out your window, make stops at small towns like Angelsea and Aireys Inlet as you go.
 Not only do they have beautiful beaches to look at, but there are even surf schools where you can go learn to surf.